-The genus Euonymus contains dozens of plants, including shrubs that are either deciduous types or broadleaf evergreens, with leaves rather than needles.
-Euonymus shrubs have many garden uses, but they're vigorous growers and a bit of pruning is sometimes in order, either to improve a plant's shape, to remove damaged branches or to help keep its size under control.
+The genus Euonymus contains dozens of plants, including shrubs that are either deciduous types or broadleaf evergreens with leaves rather than needles.
+Euonymus shrubs have many garden uses, but they're vigorous growers, and a bit of pruning is sometimes in order either to improve a plant's shape, remove damaged branches, or help keep its size under control.

 Video of the Day

 It's best to prune a euonymus shrub either at the end of winter or in early spring when it's poised to put out new growth.
 For a deciduous plant, this timing also lets you to see the "skeleton" of the shrub, making it easier to decide what to remove.